dankamongmen/notcurses/README.md

 Do you really want to do such a thing?
 NCURSES and the Curses API it implements are far more portable and better-tested than Notcurses is ever likely to be.
-Will your program really benefit from notcurses's advanced features?
+Will your program really benefit from Notcurses's advanced features?
 If not, it's probably best left as it is.

-Otherwise, most NCURSES concepts have clear partners in notcurses.
+Otherwise, most NCURSES concepts have clear partners in Notcurses.
 Any functions making implicit use of `stdscr` ought be replaced with their explicit equivalents. `stdscr` ought then be replaced with the result of `notcurses_stdplane()` (the standard plane). `PANEL`s become `ncplane`s; the